Top Paris events in October 2023 include two huge city-wide celebrations of art and culture, White Night (Nuit Blanche) and ParisArtistes.

 Disneyland Paris and Transportation

-Take RER A to the Marne-la-Valee station across a small plaza from Disneyland Paris, and buy your tickets at the gate - or check out these options to make your trip faster and easier:
+Take RER A to the Marne-la-Valee station across a small plaza from Disneyland Paris, and buy your tickets at the gate (don't forget to validate them after you go through the gate and hold on to them in case of a checkpoint) - or check out these options to make your trip faster and easier:

 Find out more about celebrating Halloween in Paris